LOG-Nav: Efficient Layout-Aware Object-Goal Navigation with Hierarchical Planning: Experimental Results

 \textbf{Dataset.} MP3D~\citep{ramakrishnan2021hm3d} is a high-res photorealistic 3D reconstruction dataset of real-world scenes.
 We validate our approach on over 20 multi-room indoor scenarios.
 The dataset is formatted in a Habitat manner and defines six object categories: chairs, couches, potted plants, beds, toilets, and TVs.
 Notably, our approach considers layout-level information, enabling refined instance navigation experiments by differentiating objects in separate rooms, such as a chair in the living room versus one in the dining room, as distinct instances.

 \textbf{Setups.} We employ the Habitat platform as our 3D indoor simulator.
 Observations resolution from the RGB-D camera is set to $480\times 640$, as used by~\citep{yu2023l3mvn}.
 Pose data is provided by an odometry sensor.
-The automatic exploration process is implemented using a simple policy approach, where the robotic drives continuously along the left frontier while keeping the camera oriented to the right.
+The automatic exploration process is implemented using a simple policy approach, where the robot drives continuously along the left frontier while keeping the camera oriented to the right.
 Frames frequency is set to $15 Hz$, following~\citep{yang2023iplanner}.
 After traversing, the camera is reset to face forward.
 Our implementation is based on publicly available code examples from the project repository~\citep{puig2023habitat3}.

-\textbf{Metrics.} We evaluate our approach using Success Rate (SR) and Success Rate weighted by inverse Path Length (SPL), following established metrics in target navigation research~\citep{anderson2018evaluation}.
+\textbf{Metrics.} We evaluate our approach using Success Rate (SR) and SR weighted by inverse Path Length (SPL), following established metrics in target navigation research~\citep{anderson2018evaluation}.
 Additionally, we provide instance-level navigation experiments, leveraging our approach's ability to recognize objects in different rooms as separate instances, capitalizing on the considered layout information.

-\textbf{Comparison Results and Discussions.} As shown in Tab.\ref{exp_sim} and Fig.\ref{fig::sim_experiment}, Our ELA-ZSON outperforms existing methods in both SR and SPL.
-The compared methods include L3MVN~\citep{yu2023l3mvn}, ESC~\citep{zhou2023esc}, and VLFM~\citep{yokoyama2024vlfm} which employ LFM-powered mapping of separately frontier, probabilistic commonsense constraints, and visual-language similarity scoring. \HJW{HOV-SG~\citep{werby23hovsg} employs global topological map, however, as shown in Fig. \ref{fig:graph_compare}, the static topological way-points extracted from occupancy cannot ensure efficient path planning or manage unexpected local scene changes which cannot ensure efficiency and robustness.} This underscores the advantages of our hierarchical planning strategy, ensuring both effectiveness and efficiency by incorporating refined local waypoints in a global layout context.
-Moreover, when comparing performances across object and instance navigation tasks, our method excels by setting the final target destination to the appropriate region based on related topology vertices, overcoming limitations of previous methods that ignore layout information.
+\textbf{Comparison Results and Discussions.} As shown in Tab.\ref{exp_sim} and Fig.\ref{fig::sim_experiment}, our Log-Nav outperforms existing methods in both SR and SPL.
+The compared methods include L3MVN~\citep{yu2023l3mvn}, ESC~\citep{zhou2023esc}, and VLFM~\citep{yokoyama2024vlfm}, which employ LFM-powered mapping of separately frontier, probabilistic commonsense constraints, and visual-language similarity scoring.
+HOV-SG~\citep{werby23hovsg} employs global topological map, however, the static topological way-points extracted from occupancy cannot ensure efficient path planning or manage unexpected local scene changes which cannot ensure efficiency and robustness.
+This underscores the advantages of our hierarchical planning strategy, ensuring both effectiveness and efficiency by incorporating refined local waypoints in a cognitive-like global layout context~\citep{zeng2022theory}.
+Moreover, when comparing performances across object and instance navigation tasks, our method excels by setting the final target destination to the appropriate region based on related topo-vertices, overcoming limitations of previous methods that ignore layout.